SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ### Widget "Message sending"

 Sends a message to a device.
-The behaviour on the device itself is device dependent.
-Only available for devices that support this type of operation
+The behavior of the device itself is device dependent.
+Only available for devices that support this type of operation.

 ## <a name="alarms"></a>Working with Alarms